Stiggy-C/incite/README.md

 # Incite

 ## What is Incite?
-Incite is a wrapper of popular Java data related frameworks/tools.
-It aims to become an easy-to-use data portal by providing easier access of popular technologies to non-developers (i.e. Business analysis) in an organization.
-As of now, Incite is in proof of concept stage.
+Incite is a wrapper of popular data related frameworks/tools in the Java ecosystem.
+It aims to become an easy-to-use data hub by providing easier access of popular technologies to non-developers (i.e. Business analysis) in an organization.
+As of now, Incite is in proof of concept stage and is not recommended for production use.

 ### What can Incite do?
 * Data [streaming] aggregation & [streaming] transformation